nplrkn/alsoran/plan.md

+# Backlog

 Other ideas while we wait in the hope that https://github.com/gabhijit/hampi gets an encode function.

 - Maintain + Retry - i.e. test plan is

-   - 1. start up Alsoran first then Free5GC
+1. start up Alsoran first then Free5GC [pass]
-   - 2. start up free5G first then Alsoran
+2. start up free5G first then Alsoran [pass]
-   - 3. kill and restart Free5GC
+3. kill and restart Free5GC [fail - doesn't notice]

 - test the sctp receive function
 - get info / trace levels right
 - See if the aper codec used in work is open source.
 - Implement the node controller / investigate OpenAPI
 - Be test driven and get CI going

 ------